M/G/1 queue: Matrix analytic method

 and F(u) is the service time distribution and λ the Poisson arrival rate of jobs to the queue.

-Markov chains with generator matrices or block matrices of this form are called M/G/1 type Markov chains, a term coined by M. F. Neuts.
+Markov chains with generator matrices or block matrices of this form are called M/G/1 type Markov chains, a term coined by Marcel F. Neuts.

 An M/G/1 queue has a stationary distribution if and only if the traffic intensity $\rho=\lambda \mathbb{E}(G)$ is less than 1, in which case the unique such distribution has probability-generating function:

 where $M_S$ is the moment-generating function of a general service time.
 The stationary distribution of an M/G/1 type Markov model can be computed using the matrix analytic method.